|

 no visible metal in the light area but quite a bit in the dark.

+The photo is below.
 The story says the meteorite

 arrived via a loud boom over Ensisheim and that a young boy